m5c/LobbyService/markdown/build-deploy.md

 ## About

-This section explains how to set up the Board Game Platform on your system, using *Docker*.
+This section explains how to set up the Lobby Service on your system, using *Docker*.
 At the end you will find instructions for advanced users on how to integrate a gameserver into a prepared *docker-compose* configuration.

  * [Standard setup, using Docker](#standard-setup)
  * [Full Microservice setup, using Docker-Compose](#advanced-setup)